Participatory-Image-Archives/linkedart/README.md

 # PIA Linked Art
-[Linked Art](https://linked.art) Modelling for the for the Participatory Knowledge Practices in Analogue and Digital Image Archives (PIA) research project.
+[Linked Art](https://linked.art) Modelling for the for the Participatory Knowledge Practices in Analogue and Digital Image Archives (PIA) research project, based on three photographc collections from the Swiss Society for Folkflore Studies (SSFS).

 Linked Art is an application profile for [CIDOC-CRM](https://cidoc-crm.org/) in JSON-LD.